HNC in Electrical and Electronic Engineering (Pearson)

 Electrical machines are used to convert electrical energy to and from mechanical energy.
 These are found in manufacturing, transport, consumer appliances, medical and other sectors.
 People will come across them every day in their home and at work.
 Electric machines are bidirectional electromechanical energy conversion devices that can be looked in two ways; as a motor which converts electrical energy to mechanical energy; or as a generator which converts mechanical energy to electrical energy.
 Transducers and actuators are also energy converters and can be found in a wide range of industrial and domestic applications.

-On successful completion of this unit, learners will be able to gain knowledge and understanding of the operating characteristics of different types of electrical machines and their practical applications in the industry.
+On successful completion of this unit, students will be able to gain knowledge and understanding of the operating characteristics of different types of electrical machines and their practical applications in the industry.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.